 - On her first appearance in Skin Horse, Tigerlily Jones is wrapped in a straitjacket and strapped to a handcart.

-- The Simpsons: C. Montgomery Burns was given the Hannibal Mask treatment once when he was dragged into court for illegally dumping radioactive waste in "Marge vs. the Monorail".
+- In "Marge vs. the Monorail", C. Montgomery Burns was given the Hannibal Mask treatment once when he was dragged into court for illegally dumping radioactive waste around the city.

 - So was Bart when he was accused of stealing the church collection money on season six's "Bart's Girlfriend."
 Marge even lampshaded how excessive the punishment was.